toby-bro/Writeups/bi0sCTF2025/veiled_xor/README.md

 ## Implementation in python

 Python is a really bad language when it comes to manipulating bits, but I wanted to draft a quick program to try the idea and see if the complexity was good enough.
-To represent the its I used an array of booleans :sweat_smile:.
+To represent the bits I used an array of booleans :sweat_smile:.

 [boolean_solve.py](boolean_solve.py)